-Quick Divorce in Arizona
+How to Get a Quick Divorce in Arizona

 The quickest way to get a divorce in Arizona is for the parties to first file for divorce in Arizona and agree on all of the terms of their divorce.
 You or your attorney will draft the proper settlement documents and submit those documents to the court.

-You cannot, therefore, submit your settlement agreement until that sixty-day time-frame has passed.
+You cannot, therefore, submit your settlement documents to the court until that sixty-day time-frame has passed.
 So, the quickest you can get divorced in Arizona is sixty-days after the divorce petition is served on the other spouse.